csquared/checkcheckit/README.md

 ## TODO

-- run on phone
+- interactive run
-  - kick off from cmd line
+  - socket.io between page and cmd line
-    - send email to self
-    - click on url in email in phone
 - save a run
   - to file
   - to service
 - resume a run
+  - locally

-- run to campfire
+- post to campfire

 ## Usage